Basement Mold Prevention NJ

-New Jersey basements are hotspots for mold development.
+New Jersey basements are notorious hotspots for mold development.
 Often times, basements are damp with little to no air circulation, which provides the ideal environment for fungal activity.
 Once mold roots itself in your basement, it can rapidly spread and lead to a major contamination.
-That is why it is important for homeowners to take the time to learn about the warning signs of mold growth and implement preventative measures to avoid mold development all together.
+That is why it is important for homeowners to take the time to learn about the warning signs of mold growth and implement basement mold prevention measures to avoid mold development all together.

 Why is Basement Mold so Bad?